retifrav/rclone-rc-web-gui/README.md

 - `rclone rcd` is run as a systemd service;
 - NGINX is used as a reverse proxy;
-- web GUI is available via custom base URL such as `http://IP-ADDRESS-OR-DOMAIN/rclone/`.
+- web UI is available via custom base URL such as `http://IP-ADDRESS-OR-DOMAIN/rclone/`.

 Get a package from [Releases](https://github.com/retifrav/rclone-rc-web-gui/releases) page (*or [build it](#building) from sources*):